MrJambix/Ethyrial_Addon/README.md

 # **Known Bugs**
-~1.
-Seems to be a bug where the UI goes to Endless Size; Working on it~

-2. Damageout Output and HealsOutput not reading properly.
+Damageout Output and HealsOutput not reading properly.
 Working on it.
+~1Seems to be a bug where the UI goes to Endless Size; Working on it~

 # **Version 1.1**
 Made changes to the code to match current game Build